ififfy/flipflip/docs/playing_scene.md

   * _Handy for pruning images you don't want in FlipFlip._
 * If this image is a remote file and you have enabled caching, a link to the caching directory is also provided.
 * If this source is in your Library, "GoTo Tag Source" will bring you to Tagging for that source.
-  * _When you click "Back" you will be brought back to the scene that was playing_.
+  * _When you click "Back" you will be brought back to the scene that was playing._
+* Select "Recent Picture Grid" to view a grid of recently played files.
+  * _This will auto-pause playback.
+Press the back arrow to return to normal playback._

 ![](doc_images/image_context_menu.png)